 - A. When mitigation required pursuant to a development proposal is not completed prior to the city final permit approval, such as final plat approval, the city shall require the applicant to post a performance bond or other security in a form and amount deemed acceptable by the city.
-If the development proposal is subject to mitigation, the applicant shall post a mitigation bond or other security in a form and amount deemed acceptable by the city to ensure mitigation is fully functional. - B. The bond shall be in the amount of two hundred one hundred twenty five percent of the estimated cost of the uncompleted actions, or the estimated cost of restoring the functions and values of the critical area that are at risk, whichever is greater. - C. The bond may be in the form of a surety bond, performance bond, assignment of savings account, or an irrevocable letter of credit guaranteed by an acceptable financial institution with terms and conditions acceptable to the city attorney. - D. Bonds or other security authorized by this section shall remain in effect until the city determines, in writing, that the standards bonded for have been met. - E. Depletion, failure, or collection of bond funds shall not discharge the obligation of an applicant or violator to complete required mitigation, maintenance, monitoring, or restoration.
+If the development proposal is subject to mitigation, the applicant shall post a mitigation bond or other security in a form and amount deemed acceptable by the city in a form and amount deemed acceptable by the security in a form and amount deemed acceptable by the security in a form and amount deemed acceptable by the city to ensure mitigation is fully functional. - B. The bond shall be in the amount of two hundred one hundred twenty-five-percent of the estimated cost of the uncompleted actions, or the estimated cost of restoring the functions and values of the critical area that are at risk, whichever is greater. - C. The bond may be in the form of a surety bond, performance bond, assignment of savings account, or an irrevocable letter of credit guaranteed by an acceptable financial institution with terms and conditions acceptable to the city attorney. - D. Bonds or other security authorized by this section shall remain in effect until the city determines, in writing, that the standards bonded for have been met. - E. Depletion, failure, or collection of bond funds shall not discharge the obligation of an applicant or violator to complete required mitigation, maintenance, monitoring, or restoration.

-$\label{lem:commented} \textbf{[MS1]:} \ \ \text{This is a reoccurring SEPA condition}.$
+Commented [MS1]: This is a reoccurring SEPA condition.